pconrad-fb/restructured-dreams/source/rest/tables.rst

 Simple tables
 --------------

-Simple tables are much easier to create but offer less in the way of features.
+Simple tables are much easier to create but offer fewer features.

 Example: